irgolic/AutoPR/CONTRIBUTING.md

 Got an idea on how to improve AutoPR?
 Contributions welcome, and greatly appreciated! 🙏

+## Opening Issues to Contribute

+You can also contribute by opening issues for new features, bug reports, or improvements.
+This repository reacts to new issues by running itself and creating a PR that attempts to implement the request or idea described in the issue.
+Please note that for non-contributors, a manual trigger is required to prevent expensive runs.
+Feel free to open issues to share your ideas and contribute to the project.

+Make sure to provide a clear and detailed description of the issue, and if possible, add examples or references to help others understand the context.
+Your contribution through opening issues is valuable and appreciated.

+By contributing through issues, you're not only improving AutoPR but also helping create a better experience for other users and developers.

+Now, let's dive into the more technical aspects of contributing to AutoPR.

 Join [Discord](https://discord.gg/ykk7Znt3K6) to discuss ideas and get help.

 ## Overview